denis-ev/VivumLab/README.md

 [![Build Status](https://travis-ci.org/Vivumlab/VivumLab.svg?branch=master)](https://travis-ci.org/Vivumlab/VivumLab)

 An open-source data-center, owned by you, the user.

-Includes over 50 services!
+Including over 50 services; VivumLab wants to make it easy for anyone to run their own services and own all their data in an easy and secure way, with minimal reliance, or intervention from cloud or service providers.

 ## [Documentation](https://docs.vivumlab.com/)